OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 # Support

-If you would like to show your support for the Open Science Initiative University Marburg (OSIUM) and be added to our supporter list, please write us a short <a href="mailto:osium.contact@gmail.com">mail</a> with your name, your affiliation with Marburg University and a few sentences about your relation to Open Science and we will be pleased to add you to the list.
+If you would like to show your support for the Open Science Initiative University Marburg (OSIUM) and be added to our <a href="https://openscienceinitiativeuniversitymarburg.github.io/team.html">supporter list</a>, please write us a short <a href="mailto:osium.contact@gmail.com">mail</a> with your name, your affiliation with Marburg University and a few sentences about your relation to Open Science and we will be pleased to add you to the list.

 ---